-Regionally her work has been at The Ackland Art Museum, CAM, The Carrack, and LUMP projects in North Carolina.
-In Virginia, at The Garage, The Bridge PAI, WTVF/Radio IQ Gallery, New City Arts, Art Works Gallery, The IX Building, and Ruffin Gallery at University of Virginia.
+Nationally, joy has exhibited in the Mid-Atlantic Region at The Mint Museum, The Ackland Art Museum, CAM, The Carrack, and LUMP projects in North Carolina.
+In Virginia, at The Garage, The Bridge PAI, WTVF/Radio IQ Gallery, New City Arts, Art Works Gallery, The IX Building, and Ruffin Gallery at the University of Virginia.

-Her work has also appeared at The Carnegie Visual and Performing Arts Center in Covington, Kentucky, Red Ink Studios in San Francisco, and at LACDA in Los Angeles.
+Her work has appeared in numerous other venues, including The Masur Museum (Monroe, LA), The Fluorescent Gallery (Nashville, TN), The Carnegie Visual and Performing Arts Center (Covington, KY), Red Ink Studios (San Francisco), and at LACDA (Los Angeles).

-Meyer’s work has appeared in several publications including, The Third Coast, The Virginia Literary Review, 3.7, Summmer, and in the Mildred Pierce zine.
-Recently her work was published by Routledge Press as a book cover. amzn.to/2p8ZYHU
+joy tirade's work has appeared in several publications, including The Third Coast, The Virginia Literary Review, 3.7, Summmer, and the Mildred Pierce zine.
+Recently, her work was published by Routledge Press as a book cover. amzn.to/2p8ZYHU

 joy tirade holds a Master of Fine Arts in Visual Art and Theory from the University of North Carolina at Chapel Hill.
 Previously, she graduated from the University of Virginia with Distinction and as a member of Phi Beta Kappa and was awarded a Bachelor of Art in Studio Art and Art History.